 Good trading to everyone.

-The following user says Thank You to aquarian1 for this post:
+The following 2 users say Thank You to aquarian1 for this post:

 Long known for its rich in color, vibrant coral communities, much of the Great Barrier Reef has been reduced to a murky shade of brown after a mass bleaching event gripped the ocean's corals.